Many-Body Dephasing in a Trapped-Ion Quantum Simulator

-We emphasize that several physical assumptions are made in the derivation of Eq.~(\ref{sigma2}).
+We emphasize that several physical assumptions are made in the derivation of Eq.~(\ref{sigma2}) including the Berry's conjecture, ETH and the connection to LMG model.
 The validity of Eq.~(\ref{sigma2}) is verified numerically as shown by Fig.~\ref{fig_FormulaCheck}.
 In Figs.~(a)-(d), we compare the temporal fluctuations $\ln\sigma_A$ as function of $N$ calculated from exact diagonalization (black empty circles) and analytical formula (\ref{sigma2}) (blue solid dots) for different parameter settings.
 They agree with each other very well.
 As discussed in the main text, Eq.~(\ref{sigma2}) is valid in the parameter regime $\alpha\ll\alpha^*=\ln(2|\lambda|)/\ln2.$ Thus, for a fixed $\alpha>0$, it needs that $|\lambda|\gg 2^{\alpha-1}$.
 In Fig.~\ref{fig_FormulaCheck}(e), we show that Eq.~(\ref{sigma2}) fails when the parameter $\lambda$ is in the regime $-2.0\lesssim\lambda\lesssim 0.5$ for $\alpha=0.7$ as indicated by the dark region.
 For the parameter $|\lambda|\leq0.5$, the critical value of power-law exponent $\alpha^*\leq 0$; thus no value of $\alpha >0$ satisfies Eq.~(\ref{sigma2}).